cdproyect/Microsoft-Cert-AZ-104-Study-Guide/AzureAlerts.md

 - **Alert Name** – A specific name for the alert rule configured by the user.
 - **Alert Description** – A description for the alert rule configured by the user.
 - **Severity** – The severity of the alert once the criteria specified in the alert rule is met.
 Severity can range from 0 to 4.
+  - 0: Critical
+  - 1: Error
+  - 2: Warning
+  - 3: Informational
+  - 4: Verbose

 - **Action** – A specific action taken when the alert is fired.

+### Signal types

+- **Metric** alerts provide an alert trigger when a specified threshold is exceeded.
+For example, a metric alert can notify you when CPU usage is greater than 95 percent.
+- **Activity log** alerts notify you when Azure resources change state.
+For example, an activity log alert can notify you when a resource is deleted.
+- **Log** alerts are based on things written to log files.
+For example, a log alert can notify you when a web server has returned a number of 404 or 500 responses.

 ## Action Groups